 Market power, by contrast, is the ability to make commercial decisions (such as to increase prices) with some degree of freedom from tight competitive constraints from competitors.
 Where a supplier cannot raise its prices above competitive levels or its competitors price levels without losing all its customers to competitors, it has no market power; by contrast, where a supplier can raise its prices relative to its competitors' prices yet still retain some of its customers, it has some degree of market power.
-A supplier has significant market power where it is free to a significant degree from competitive constraint.
-Significant market power enables a supplier to charge prices above competitive levels (or to restrict output, product quality, or product innovation below competitive levels) for a sustained period of time.
-Such a supplier with significant market power enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of its competitors, customers, and ultimately consumers.
+A supplier has significant market power where it is free to a significant degree from competitive levels (or to restrict output, product quality, or product innovation below competitive levels) for a sustained period of time.
+Such a supplier with significant market power to behave to an appreciable extent independently of its competitors, customers, and ultimately consumers.